-Topic Requirements Documentation 10.7.1 Minimum energy Section 9.2 Required information coverage Assessors must retain evidence of any agreements between the hotel owner and third parties, to apportion energy costs for common or shared facilities.
-The documentation requirements contained within Section 9.2 of NABERS The Rules - Metering and Consumption apply.
+Topic Requirements Documentation 10.7.1 Minimum energy coverage Section 9.2 Required information Assessors must retain evidence of any agreements between the hotel owner and third parties, to apportion energy costs for common or shared facilities.

+The documentation requirements contained within Section 11.2 of NABERS The Rules - Metering and Consumption apply.
 Documentation example Where an existing single-line diagram is unavailable, a progressive confirmation of coverage over several ratings is permitted.
 This confirmation must be completed as part of an on-site visit and documented on the existing single-line diagram in detail.
-10.7.2 Car parks Section 9.2.5 Required information Assessors must retain evidence of any agreements between the hotel owner and third parties, concerning-

-a) car park usage; and b) apportionment of utility costs for common or shared facilities.
+10.7.2 Car parks Section 9.2.5 Required information 10.7.2 Our parks Assessors must retain evidence of any agreements between the hotel owner and third parties, concerning- a) car park usage; and b) apportionment of utility costs for common or shared facilities.
 Documentation example Documentation that can be used as evidence includes copies that must show the method and data used to proportion car park energy usage.
 10.7.3 Minimum water Section 9.3 Required information coverage Assessors must retain evidence of any agreements between the hotel owner and third parties, to apportion water costs for common or shared facilities.
-The documentation requirements contained within Section 9.2 of NABERS The Rules - Metering and Consumption apply.
-Documentation examples Documentation that can be used as evidence includes- a) reticulation diagrams showing all relevant equipment and metering systems; b) documentation of the source, quantities and any non-recycled component of externally supplied recycled water; and c) calculations or documentation confirming any consumption to be excluded from the rating and substantiating the grounds for the exclusion.
-10.7.4 Exclusions Section 9.4 Required information Assessors must retain evidence that supports any exclusions used as part of the rating application.
-Documentation examples Documentation that can be used as evidence includes- a) information confirming any consumption to be excluded from the rating;
+The documentation requirements contained within Section 11.2 of NABERS The Rules - Metering and Consumption apply.
+Documentation examples Documentation that can be used as evidence includes- a) reticulation diagrams showing all relevant equipment and metering systems;